"Engage" Design System — Case Study

 Benefits

-A few benefits of a well-implemented design system:
+A few key benefits of the design system:

 Accelerated Design and Development Cycles

-A design system allows teams to quickly select and configure premade components without needing to reinvent the wheel, codifying design decisions and patterns that can quickly be replicated at scale.
+The design system allowed teams to quickly select and configure premade components without needing to reinvent the wheel, codifying design decisions and patterns that could quickly be replicated at scale.

 Consistency

-A design system provides a single source of components, patterns, and styles for use throughout products, delivering a familiar, intuitive experience that enhances overall product usability.
+The design system provided a single source of components, patterns, and styles for use throughout products, delivering a familiar, intuitive experience that enhanced overall product usability.

 Better Code and Design Quality

 Building for reuse (instead of a one-off) intrinsically leads to better quality.
-The wide use inherent to design system components means they have been well reviewed and tested, with shortcomings surfaced and resolved.
+The wide use inherent to design system components meant they had been well reviewed and tested, with any shortcomings surfaced and resolved.

 Better Knowledge Sharing

-Design systems provide a shared language between designers and engineers, promoting knowledge transfer and eliminating waste created by miscommunication.
+The design systems provided a shared language between designers and engineers, promoting knowledge transfer and eliminating waste created by miscommunication.

 Maintainability

-The centralized nature of a design system means fixes and improvements are made in just one location and automatically propagated throughout the product.
+The centralized nature of the design system meant fixes and improvements were made in just one location and automatically propagated throughout the product.

 Built-in Accessibility